 Instructions

-- Strain into a cocktail glass and serve with a garnish of lime wedge.
+- Strain drink into a chilled cocktail glass and serve with a garnish of lime wedge.

 Notes